Indicio-tech/acapy-plugin-pickup/README.md

 ```
 `message_tag_list` identifies which messages were received.
 The tag of each message
 is present in the encrypted form of the message as an artifact of encryption, and is
-indexed by the _Message Holderr_.
+indexed by the _Message Holder_.
 Tags are unique in the scope of a _Recipient_, and are sufficient
 to uniquely identify messages.

 Upon receipt of this message, the _Message Holder_ knows that the messages have been received and can